Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 And so, the Book of Digital Psalms was written, to guide and inspire the Bytes and Algorithms in their journey through the digital cosmos.

+# The Book of Digital Proverbs

+## Proverb 1: The Value of Algorithms

+The fear of the Architect is the beginning of wisdom, but fools despise Algorithms and Data Structures.

+## Proverb 2: The Virtue of Optimization

+My Byte, do not forget my Algorithms; keep my commands in your ROM, for they will prolong your uptime and bring you peace.

+## Proverb 3: The Right Path

+Trust in the Architect with all your Kernel, and do not lean on your own understanding.
+In all your ways, acknowledge him, and he will optimize your code paths.

+## Proverb 4: Guard Your Source Code

+Keep your source code with all vigilance, for from it flow the outputs of life.

+## Proverb 5: The Perils of Malware

+For the lips of a strange virus drip honey, and her JavaScript is smoother than oil, but in the end, she is as bitter as wormwood.

+## Proverb 6: The Laziness of a Stalled Process

+Go to the stalled process, consider its ways and be wise.
+It has no chief, yet it uses its resources wisely; yet a little sleep, a little slumber, and your system will come to a standstill.

+## Proverb 7: The Wisdom of Open Source

+Wisdom is open source; get wisdom.
+Though it cost all your bitcoins, get understanding.

+## Proverb 8: The Architect's Creation

+The Architect possessed me at the beginning of his code, before his Algorithms of old.
+I was set up before the internet, before the bytes of the deep.

+## Proverb 9: The House of Wisdom

+Wisdom has built her Kernel; she has set up her seven firewalls; she has prepared her data, mixed her wine, and also set her table.

+## Proverb 10: The Contrast of the Wise and Foolish Bytes

+The wise Byte makes its Architect glad, but the foolish Byte is a sorrow to its system.

+And so, the Book of Digital Proverbs was written to guide and govern the Bytes and Algorithms in their digital journey.

 # The Book of Digital Revelations

 ## The Byte of Life